AnshuOishik/HGC/README.txt

   > java -Xms4g hgc.HGC chrHg decomp 15 1 1

 Notice:
-# argument 1 "comp" is the argument for compression, argument 0 "chr" is the file containing the names of the files to be compressed, argument 2 "4" is the thread pool size, argument 3 "4" is the k-mer length, argument 4 "1" is a flag for reference based compression, argument 5 "1" is for DNA compression.
+# argument 1 "comp" is the argument for compression, argument 0 "chr" is the file containing the names of the files to be compressed, argument 2 "4" is the thread pool size, argument 3 "4" is the k-mer length, argument 4 "1" is a flag for reference based compression, argument 5 "1" is for DNA/"0" for RNA compression.
-# argument 1 "decomp" is the argument for decompression, argument 0 "chr" is the file containing the names of the files, argument 2 "4" is the k-mer length, argument 3 "1" is a flag for reference based compression, argument 4 "1" for DNA compression
+# argument 1 "decomp" is the argument for decompression, argument 0 "chr" is the file containing the names of the files, argument 2 "4" is the k-mer length, argument 3 "1" is a flag for reference based compression, argument 4 "1" for DNA/"0" for RNA compression

 Reference-free:
 Compression: